Mango

 A mango is an edible stone fruit produced by the tropical tree Mangifera indica.
-It is believed to have originated between northwestern Myanmar, Bangladesh, and northeastern India.
-M. indica has been cultivated in South and Southeast Asia since ancient times resulting in two types of modern mango cultivars: the "Indian type" and the "Southeast Asian type".
-Other species in the genus Mangifera also produce edible fruits that are also called "mangoes", the majority of which are found in the Malesian ecoregion.
+It originated in the northeastern part of the Indian subcontinent, in what is now Myanmar, Bangladesh, and northeastern India.
+M. indica has been cultivated in South and Southeast Asia since ancient times, resulting in two modern mango cultivars: the "Indian" and the "Southeast Asian" types.
+Other species in the genus Mangifera also produce edible fruits called "mangoes," most of which are found in the Malesian ecoregion.

-Worldwide, there are several hundred cultivars of mango.
+There are several hundred cultivars of mango worldwide.
 Depending on the cultivar, mango fruit varies in size, shape, sweetness, skin color, and flesh color, which may be pale yellow, gold, green, or orange.
-Mango is the national fruit of India, Pakistan and the Philippines, while the mango tree is the national tree of Bangladesh.
+Mango is the national fruit of India, Pakistan, and the Philippines, while the mango tree is the national tree of Bangladesh.